bterone/book-notes/Design-Patterns.md

 # Structural Patterns
-Following is a list of patterns for how objects relate to each other
+Following is a list of patterns for how objects relate to each other.
+Structural class patterns uses inheritance to compose classes, while object patterns describe ways to assemble objects.

 ## Adapter
 Convert the interface of a class into another interface clients expect.
 Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.